mumble-voip/mumble/docs/dev/build-instructions/build_static.md

 The entire build environment will require between 30GB and 60GB of space on your hard-drive.
 If installed via script, it tends to converge towards the lower bound whereas a manual installation usually tends towards the higher bound.

-In addition to the dependencies installed via vcpkg, you'll also need [cmake](https://cmake.org/) (v3.15 or later).
-On Linux you might have to install cmake using a [PPA](https://apt.kitware.com/) and on macOS you can install it using [homebrew](https://formulae.brew.sh/formula/cmake).
+In addition to the dependencies installed via vcpkg, you'll also need [cmake](https://cmake.org/) version 3.15 or higher.
+On macOS you can install it using [homebrew](https://formulae.brew.sh/formula/cmake).
+Linux distributions usually provide a cmake package you can install through your package manager (for example `apt-get install cmake`).
+On Windows you download and install the *latest release* installer from the [official CMake download website](https://cmake.org/download/).

 ### Installing via script